dfriveros11/CanBeTheObjectIdentify/README.md

 [Link](https://canbetheobjectidentify.herokuapp.com/)

 ## Prerequisites
-In order to deploy the page locally, you should have the following technologies install if you don't have installed just click on the name and you will be redirected to the dowloand page:
+In order to deploy the page locally, you should have the following technologies installed if you don't have installed just click on the name and you will be redirected to the dowloand page:
 - [Nodejs](https://nodejs.org/es/download/)
 - [Mongodb](https://www.mongodb.com/download-center/community) or [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)